Median scoring rules now supported! *

 The following may increase the enjoyment of using this App:

 - The “paths-to-clinch” report (Premium Level) readability may be improved when team names in the App are either abbreviations (e.g. CHI, if able depending on hosting site) or brief (e.g. Bears).
 Certainly it is understood this is not often the case with the creative names fantasy sports players come up with.
-The ability for users to edit team names in the App to shorten them for readability is being worked on.
+Consider using the Edit Team Info function to shorten team names to be brief but recognizable.

 - As a general guide for fantasy football leagues, there is no need to select “Deep Analysis” for the first six or seven weeks of the season, the odds shown will be fairly accurate without and it is unlikely any team will be near to securing a playoff spot for any “paths-to-clinch”.
 After that it becomes a judgement call based on a variety of factors, but the vital information such as win-targets will be more accurate with “Deep Analysis” and around week seven or so is when playoff race crunch time begins.
 Of course, if one has time, selecting “Deep Analysis” at any time is perfectly fine.

-- If points is the primary tiebreaker and it is desired to have the odds displayed “simply” (i.e. without the “T” number), use the Set Tiebreakers Manually function and click “Done” without selecting any tiebreakers.
+- If points is the primary tiebreaker and it is desired to have the odds displayed “simply” (i.e. without the “T” number) early in the season, use the Set Tiebreakers Manually function and click “Done” without selecting any tiebreakers.
 This will cause the App to apply RANDOM as a tiebreaker.

 To use a Google spreadsheet (“Sheets”) to keep and maintain a league’s data, do the following: